igorskyflyer/cs-bench-pro/README.md

 <br>

 ## Motivation

-In March 2014, during a **Computer Architecture** course, the professor offered an alternative to the standard theoretical exam: develop a functional benchmarking utility from scratch.
+In *March 2014*, during a **Computer Architecture** course, the professor offered an alternative to the standard theoretical exam: develop a functional benchmarking utility from scratch.
 While the majority of the cohort opted for the written test, Igor chose to engineer a solution.

 **BenchPro** was designed to bridge the gap between abstract architectural theory and physical silicon performance.
 It bypasses standard .NET abstractions to query the hardware directly, serving as a practical exploration of thread management, **WMI** (Windows Management Instrumentation) telemetry, and custom UI rendering.

 <br>

 ## Features
 - **Dual-Mode Stress Testing**: Implements two distinct algorithms to saturate CPU cycles:
     - **Floating Point Operations**: Heavy arithmetic stress testing (`+`, `-`, `*`, `/`, `Math.Pow`, `Math.Log`).
     - **Monte Carlo Simulation**: A stochastic method for estimating `π (Pi)` to measure raw computational throughput.